Coronidium scorpioides: Description

+Button everlasting is an ascending to erect, herbaceous perennial plant that typically grows to 5–55 cm high with simple stems or few branches usually from arising from a rosette.
+The rosette leaves are egg-shaped to lance-shaped with the narrower end towards the base, the stem leaves similar to almost linear, 20–90 mm long and 3–21 mm wide.
+The flowers are borne in a more or hemispherical head 20–35 mm in diameter with five to eight rows of pale- or lemon-yellow involucral bracts at the base.
+The florets have corollas 4.5–7.5 mm long, the outermost series containing some female-only florets.
+Flowering mainly occurs from October to January, and the achenes are narrowly cylindrical, 2–3.5 mm long with four ribs and glabrous, with a pappus about the same length as the corolla.

 Taxonomy and naming

-Jacques Labillardière described the button everlasting as Helichrysum scorpioides in 1806 from a specimen collected in Tasmania.
-The large genus Helichrysum was long recognised as polyphyletic and many of its members have been transferred to new genera.
-Botanist Paul Graham Wilson erected the new genus Coronidium for 17 species of daisy of the eastern states of Australia, and it was given its new name of C. scorpioides in 2008.
+Jacques Labillardière was the first to formally describe the button everlasting and in 1806 gave it the name Helichrysum scorpioides from a specimen collected in Tasmania.
+The large genus Helichrysum was long recognised as polyphyletic and in 2008, Paul Graham Wilson erected the new genus Coronidium for 17 species of daisy of the eastern states of Australia, and it was given its new name of C. scorpioides.
 Wilson suspects there may be several species within C. scorpioides as currently defined, but deferred formally splitting them when revising the genus.